 The first notorious dish that comes to mind when people think of Polish cuisine is Pierogis.
 An affiliated dumpling made up of dough filled with various fillings ranging from sauerkraut, potato and cheese with bacon, to blueberries.
 There are traditional ways of eating these filling fixings.
 If you've purchased these frozen from a restauraunt or store then you would boil them until they have rised to the top of the pot.
 Follwed by frying them in a pan with butter until slightly crisped.
 Finally, finished with a side of sour cream for dipping.
 Can't go wrong with this dish.

 Traditional main meals are eaten around 2 p.m. or later, and is usually composed of three courses, starting with a soup, such as popular rosol (which consists of a whole chicken, olive oil, bay leaves, egg noodles, black pepper, carrots and celery soaked in the juices, a great remedy when sick.)
 Borscht (beet) soup that consists of chunks of beets with celantro and a a touch of cream to give it that sweet, thickened taste, or kapushnak (a sauerkraut soup with ribs slow cooked in apple juice prior to going in to the soup, black pepper, bay leaves, salt, olive oil, and V8 juice.) followed by an appetizer of herring (prepared in either cream, oil, or vinegar).
 Other popular appetizers are various cured meats, vegetables or fish.
 The main course is usually meaty including a roast or kotlet schabowy (breaded pork cutlet).
 Vegetables, shredded root vegetables with lemon and sugar (carrot, celery, beetroot) or sauerkraut are great common additions.
+A famous dish not commonly known but was notorious for its simplicity and strength to fill your stomach was called Kupitkee, a poor mans dish.
+This dish is made up of boiled potatoes to the point of soft and mushy, tossed in a frying pan with sauteed onions and buttermilk.
+During World War conditions, potatos and onions were anbundance and cheap.
+Making this an easy, cheap, filling dish for people.

 An amazing dish I have found that can be easily butchered if not prepared properly is cabbage rolls.
 This long awaited dish takes time to prepare and cook but is worth every minute of patience.
 Green cabbage is peeled, cut (the back stem to flatten and used to roll the fillings), ground beef is tossed in a bowl with seasonings, steamed rice, and tossed to incorporate all flavors evenly.
 The fillings are then placed in the cabbage and rolled and wrapped like a mini-dumpling.
 Carefully placed in a roast pot layered with cabbage leafs to cover and hold in heat and flavor, topped with a generous pouring of V8 juice for the rolls to soak in.
 Usually takes about an hour plus to cook.
 With preperation and cooking time, your looking at waiting for atleast three hours.
 Depending on how much you make and how handy you are around the kitchen.
 Thankfully, we have restaurants and loving grandmothers to aid us in our sin for rich, flavored dishes.